JoseNunoOliveira/jno/costa/costa2.md

 José Maria da Fonseca "Évora":

-> He had served as Portugal's ambassador in Rome, etc etc
+> Left for Rome in 1712, as part of the embassy of the Marquis of Fontes

-> Brilliant career in Rome, Biblioteca Eborense etc
+> In 1740 he founded the large library in the Ara Coeli convent (the Biblioteca Eborense)

-> Much to say because of its connection to Rome and possibly S.António
+> He served as Portugal's ambassador in Rome (1728 $\rightarrow$) until accepting the bishopry of Porto (1741).

 ---